friedel-lab/ContextMap2/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-- PLEASE READ THE MANUAL (available from our website or in the ContextMap package) to get an overview of ContextMap and to learn more about its usage.
+- PLEASE READ THE MANUAL (available in the ContextMap package, 'manual' directory) to get an overview of ContextMap and to learn more about its usage.

 - EXAMPLE DATA AND SHELL SCRIPTS TO DEMONSTRATE THE USAGE OF CONTEXTMAP are included in the ContextMap package ('example_call' and 'mining_example' directories).

-- For questions or bug reports please mail to: bonfert@bio.ifi.lmu.de
+- For questions or bug reports please mail to: friedel@bio.ifi.lmu.de

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------